chjtx/JRoll/README.md

 JRoll第二版增减了一些api不完全兼容JRoll第一版。

-JRoll is a lightweight, lightweight HTML5 scroll plug-in compatible with the CommonJS / AMD / CMD module specification, open source, free slideshow, scroll acceleration, resizing, scrolling, and slide events.
+JRoll is a lightweight, lightweight HTML5 scroll plugin compatible with the CommonJS / AMD / CMD module specification, open source, free slideshow, scroll acceleration, resizing, scrolling, and slide events.

 JRoll second edition is based on the first version of JRoll, sliding algorithm rewrite, based on time movement, to solve the problem of slow sliding frame rate, change the vertical and horizontal direction to determine the direction of the vertical and horizontal capture more accurate and sensitive.